levakuz/onerabbit/README.md

 Required rabbitmq-c.

-go_to_position.cpp used to give information to a robot with RabbitMQ message.
+go_to_position_json.cpp used to give information to a robot with RabbitMQ message.

 main.cpp send coordinates through RabbitMQ.